Best Dog Harnesses of 2026

 You’ll also need to select a harness that works for your dog’s conformation, or build.
 For example, long-backed breeds like corgis and dachshunds are often too long for short, single clip harnesses.
 Though they may technically fit in a harness like this, it’s not the best choice for their body type.

-A proper fitting harness should offer clearance in your dog’s armpit—at least an inch’s worth.
+A proper-fitting harness should offer clearance in your dog’s armpit—at least an inch’s worth.
 If the harness is digging into the space behind your dog’s front legs, it’s either too small or isn’t the best design for your dog’s body type.

-Well-fitting harnesses should also offer full range of motion for your dog’s front legs.
+Well-fitting harnesses should also offer a full range of motion for your dog’s front legs.
 This means that any material in the front of your dog’s chest should be a proper thickness so as not to impede their motion in the front—which again, will depend on your pup’s build.
 The neck material should be Y-shaped, so it leaves your dog’s shoulders fully free to extend.

 It’s very common for harnesses to be too small for dogs.
 Purchase a harness from a retailer with a flexible return policy, just in case you need to return one that isn’t a proper fit.